ASKurz/Experimental-design-and-the-GLMM/sketches/Resetar---Noell--2008-.md

 ### Dummies.

-We already have time expressed in several ways in the data.
-Here’s a way to make dummy variables for the different levels of `phase`.
+Here we make dummy variables for the different levels of `phase`, which will help clarify the statistical formulas to come.

 ``` r
 resetar2008 <- resetar2008 %>%